Conference agenda.

 The following sessions run at the same time.
 Participants will select one session to attend.

-Volunteer recruitment and retention are challenges for many organizations, but not all.
-In this session, we’ll hear how three organizations are growing their membership with simple, repeatable strategies.
-Representatives from the Alpine Club of Canada - Columbia Mountains, the Surfrider Foundation, and Four Wheel Drive Association of BC will share what is working to recruit, retain, and empower members.
+Volunteer recruitment, retention and management is a challenge for many organizations, but not all.
+In this session, we’ll hear how three organizations are growing their volunteer recruitment with simple, repeatable strategies.
+Representatives from the Alpine Club of Canada - Columbia Mountains, Surfrider Foundation and 4WDBC will share what is working for them and what your organization can learn from their efforts.

 Resource roads are the backbone of outdoor recreation in British Columbia.
 Hundreds of thousands of kilometres connect people to world‑class experiences and have become recreation assets themselves.
 Yet they also fragment wilderness and affect ecological values.
 Built largely through a forest industry now in transition, this network faces an uncertain future.
 Today’s panel brings together voices from conservation, recreation, tourism, and government to explore how resource roads can be planned, managed and funded in the years ahead.